Powerlearnproject/se-day1-assignment-NessCrown/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-  Software Developer: Responsible for writing code and implementing software solutions.
+Software Developer: Writes and maintains software code.
+They esign and implement software components based on specifications, participate in code reviews to ensure quality, debug and troubleshoot issues in the code and collaborate with team members for component integration.
-  Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
+Quality Assurance (QA) Engineer: Ensures software meets quality standards before release.
+They develop and execute test plans and cases, create automated test scripts for efficiency, monitor software for performance, usability, and security compliance.
-  Project Manager: Oversees the planning, execution, and delivery of software projects.
+Project Manager: Oversees the entire software development project.
+They define project scope, timeline, and resource allocation, coordinate communication among team members and stakeholders, identify and mitigate project risks and monitor project progress and adjust as necessary to meet milestones.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 Integrated Development Environments (IDEs):